-- A change in your bowel habits, including diarrhea or constipation or a change in the consistency of your stool
+- A change in your bowel habits, including diarrhea, constipation or a difference in the consistency of your stool

 - Rectal bleeding or blood in your stool